Ring Calls and Vibrate Notifications on Android

 I want calls to ring audibly, and I want notifications to vibrate silently.

 Is that too much to ask for?
 Recent Android versions make this exceedingly reasonable configuration nearly impossible to implement.
-I’ll cut to the chase:

 The solution